 - Trixie Rabbit Hutch with Peaked Roof is 48.25 x 37.75 x 29.75 inches, has two stories and opens from the roof as well as the front of the hutch.
 The roof is hinged and can be locked in place for easy cleaning and handling of your rabbit.
 The hutch is very attractive but may not be the best for handling the outdoors due to the light wood used in the construction.
 The hutch retails for about $195.

 - Ware Premium Plus Rabbit Hutch is 36 x 24 x 34.5 inches with an enclosed area for your pet with a solid floor and a door that converts into a ramp.
 The hutch is easy to clean with a slide out pan.
 This hutch can be used indoors and outdoors and can be combined with a rabbit run for your bunny to have extra room to roam in.
 The hutch is available from Amazon for around $145.

 Comfort and Safety Come First for Your Pet Rabbit

-Although having a cage that's easy to clean likely means you'll clean it more often, you should still make your pet's comfort and safety your prime concern.
-Choose the very best cage you can afford and make it as large as you have room for.
+Although having an easy to clean rabbit cage likely means you'll clean it more often, you should still make your pet's comfort and safety your prime concern.
+Choose the very best bunny cage you can afford and make it as large as you have room for.
 If you do that, your rabbit will have a home that makes her feel safe and secure for years to come.